-This section discusses the control center requirements for the PJM generating entities, which are similar to those of other PJM Mmembers.
-For efficient and reliable participation in the PJM RTO, the following requirements for the members' control center computer systems.
+This section discusses the control center requirements for the PJM generating entities, which are similar to those of other PJM members.
+For efficient and reliable participation in the PJM RTO, the following requirements for the members' control center computer systems, communications, facilities, and staffing have been established.